facebookarchive/Facebook-For-OpenCart/FAQ.md

     - Check that you have refreshed the plugin modifications.
 Click on Refresh button to refresh the existing plugins on your OpenCart server.
 [Screenshot](https://drive.google.com/open?id=1Mfr49CzavKogSrOvZurJIvadfCwtR_6p)

 # Setup for Facebook business manager, page, pixel, catalog and page shop
-1. I see an error that says "The message received is not from the verified source" or "An error occured when receiving message from the verified source" or "An error occured when creating Facebook Business Extension setup" or "[Object Object]".
+1. I see an error that says "An error occured when creating Facebook Business Extension setup" or "[Object Object]".
     - Generally speaking it means there're issues when setup FBE with your account and the selected assets.
     - It could be due to permission errors that you don't have right permissions to update the assets, or your assets are invalid.
-    - We're working on a better version to provide you with more visibility on the errors.
+    - If you see "An error occured when creating Facebook Business Extension setup", you can attach the screeshot of the error message details for us to troubleshoot.
+[Screenshot](https://drive.google.com/open?id=1Kc31pxu9aXehB7a2sR3ea3gqO9vc_RSc)

 2. I can't see my page.
     - Usually this is due to a lack of permissions to access the page.